 Similar figures are two figures having the same shape.
-The objects which are of exactly same shape and size are known as congruent objects.
+The objects which are of exactly the same shape and size are known as congruent objects.
 For example, in real life you will see, both the front wheels of a car, both hands of a person etc. are examples of congruent figures or objects.
 But the similar shape objects have the same shape but their sizes are different.
 The symbol ∼ is utilised to symbolise similarity.

 Consider the figures shown below.
 All of them are similar to each other as they have the same shape but they are not congruent.
 It has to be kept in mind that whenever we talk about similar figures, we consider their shapes only, irrespective of their sizes.
 Thus we can conclude that all congruent figures are similar, but all similar figures are not congruent.

 If we observe all the figures which are similar, we can see that for any n-sided polygon, the inclination angles of each of the line segments are always the same, irrespective of the size of the figure.
 Thus for any two n-sided polygons of the same number of sides, it can be said that they are similar if,